Acoustic monitoring of the gelation of a colloidal suspension: Materials and methods

 \subsubsection{Setup}

 The setup is depicted on Fig.~\ref{fig:setup}.
-Two piezoelectric immersion transducers (Olympus V312-SU, central frequency~$\SI{10}{\mega\hertz}$, bandwidth~$4-12\SI{}{\mega\hertz}$, diameter~$\SI{6}{\milli\meter}$) were placed on both sides of the sample, in a small water tank in order to maximize acoustic transmission.
+Two piezoelectric immersion transducers (Olympus V312-SU, central frequency~$\SI{10}{\mega\hertz}$, bandwidth~$4-\SI{12}{\mega\hertz}$, diameter~$\SI{6}{\milli\meter}$) were placed on both sides of the sample, in a small water tank in order to maximize acoustic transmission.
 One transducer is connected to a pulse generator (Sofranel DPR300) which generates short electrical impulses (duration around~$\SI{0.5}{\micro\second}$) with a tunable repetition rate in order to create acoustic pulses.
 Our setup allows for two different measurements: the emitting transducer can also be used as a receiver to measure reflected signals while the other transducer is used to acquire transmitted signals.
 The earlier was connected to an amplification and filtering stage included in the pulse generator, and both are eventually linked to an oscilloscope (Keysight InfiniiVision 2000X) triggered by the pulse generator for data acquisition and digitization.
-In order to improve the signal-noise ratio, measurements were averaged over ten pulses with a pulse repetition frequency of $\SI{1}{\hertz}$ to ensure a good separation between successive pulses: given the slow evolution of the gel and the high accessible pulse repetition frequency, this does not limit significantly the time resolution of our setup.
+In order to improve the signal-noise ratio, measurements were averaged over ten pulses with a pulse repetition frequency of $\SI{1}{\hertz}$ to ensure a good separation between successive pulses while being significantly faster than the typical timescale of evolution of the gel.

-Temperature is known to influence acoustic measurements and in particular sound speed: we thus took great care to ensure the sample under study was kept under isothermal conditions to avoid any thermal bias.
-To this purpose, the sample was placed in a triple-walled cell built in a resin by a SLA 3D printer (Formlabs, High Temp resin).
-The triple wall allowed circulation of water whose temperature is imposed by a thermal bath driven by a feedback loop controlled by a platinum resistance thermometer (4 point PT100, Radiospares) plunged inside the sample.
-This setup allowed to reduce temperature fluctuations below $\SI{0.1}{\celsius}$ after typical thermalization transients of a few minutes.
+We took great care to ensure the sample was kept under isothermal conditions to avoid any thermal bias.
+To this purpose, the sample was placed in a double-walled cell built in a resin by a SLA 3D printer (Formlabs, High Temp resin).
+The double wall allowed circulation of water whose temperature is imposed by a thermal bath driven by a feedback loop controlled by a platinum resistance thermometer (4 point PT100, Radiospares) plunged inside the sample.
+We managed to obtain temperature fluctuations below $\SI{0.1}{\celsius}$ after typical thermalization transients of a few minutes.

-In order to limit interfaces on the acoustic path, the cell wall was designed with a small opening on both sides which is closed by a polycarbonate window (in white on Fig.~\ref{fig:setup}) of homogeneous thickness about $\SI{1}{\milli\meter}$.
-This window is isotropic and homogeneous for ultrasound propagation which simplifies the analysis of acoustic signal.
+In order to limit interfaces on the acoustic path, the cell wall was designed with a small opening on both sides which is closed by a polycarbonate window (in white on Fig.~\ref{fig:setup}) of homogeneous thickness about $\SI{1}{\milli\meter}$, which was isotropic and homogeneous for ultrasound propagation.